fgimian/fgimian.github.io/blog/content/post/installing-windows-10-on-a-mac-without-bootcamp.md

 ## Installing Boot Camp Support Software

-Once Windows is up and running, install the Boot Camp Support software (by extracting the BootCamp driver archive and running **BootCamp/Setup.exe**).
+Once Windows is up and running, install the Boot Camp Support software running **WindowsSupport/BootCamp/Setup.exe** on your USB stick.

 **Note**: The installer takes a little while to show up, so please be patient.